MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/configure-env-file.md

 MSDyn365_HOST=

 # MSDyn365Commerce_BASEURL variable defines the URL of the Microsoft Dynamics 365 Retail Server.
-#   When this variable is set, local development and testing can be done against Dynamics 365 Retail
+#   When this variable is set, local development and testing can be done against Dynamics 365 Retail Server
 #   application programming interfaces (APIs).
 If you set this variable, you must also set the
 #   MSDyn365Commerce_CHANNELID, MSDyn365Commerce_OUN, and MSDyn365Commerce_CATALOGID variables.
 # MSDyn365Commerce_OUN variable defines the operating unit number for the channel.